stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

    example between `test.c.235r.vregs` and `test.c.234r.expand` the expand pass is run before vregs, and there were not passes run inbetween.
  - The [debug options](https://gcc.gnu.org/onlinedocs/gcc-3.4.5/gcc/Debugging-Options.html)
-   `-S -dp` are also helpfue for tying RTL up with the output assembly.
+   `-S -dp` are also helpful for tying RTL up with the output assembly.
-   The `-S` option tells the compiler to dump the assembler output, and `-dp` instructs enables debug assembler annotations showing the RTL instruction id and name.
+   The `-S` option tells the compiler to dump the assembler output, and `-dp` enables annotation comments showing the RTL instruction id, name and other useful statistics..

 ## Glossary Terms
  - We may see `cfg` thoughout the gcc source, this is not configuration, but